How to Make Blessing Bags to Give Back This Year

-Want to make someone else’s holiday more special this year?
-Kindness doesn’t cost much and these DIY blessing bags could make the season a lot more merry for those affected by homelessness.
-It’s also a great opportunity to teach your kids about helping others in need and show them how a little generosity can go a long way.❤️
+Want to make someone’s day a little brighter?
+Kindness doesn’t cost much, and these DIY blessing bags could delight someone affected by homelessness.
+It can also be a great opportunity to teach your kids about helping others in need and show them how a little generosity can go a long way.❤️

 What should you put in your DIY blessing bags?

 If you’ve got a surplus of unused essential items like toothpaste, deodorant, tissues, and hand sanitizer, don’t let them sit in a drawer and collect dust.
-Give them to someone in your community who really needs them instead!
+Instead, give them to someone in your community who really needs them!

-If you don’t have any supplies on hand, try to buy them in bulk at places like Sam’s Club, Costco, Walmart, or even Amazon, so you save money with the larger quantity.
-You can also find a number of cheap items at the Dollar Tree as I did!
+If you don’t have any supplies on hand, try to buy them in bulk at places like Sam’s Club, Costco, Walmart, or even Amazon, so you save money with the larger quantity purchase.
+You can also find a number of cheap items at Dollar Tree like I did!

 Thoughtful items to use when filling your blessing bags:

-- Toiletries: Deodorant, toothbrushes, razors, soap, shampoo, shaving cream
+- Toiletries: deodorant, toothbrushes, razors, soap, shampoo, shaving cream, period products

 - Cold weather essentials: Hand warmers, socks, scarves, gloves, chapstick